davenquinn/Thesis/text/acknowledgements.md

 Jason Saleeby helped me appreciate the true complexity of tectonics with his intersectional style in the field and in the classroom.
 All three advisors taught me to integrate detailed data into a regional picture, each in a different swathe of the geological sciences.
+The result is a variety of models of scientific outlook and practice to draw from in my work moving forward.
 Thanks for giving me the opportunity to do so much, and the tools to succeed.

-Many others on the faculty and staff have contributed greatly to this PhD.
+Many others on the faculty and staff have contributed greatly to my PhD.
 From my thesis advisory committee, Paul Asimow was a great help with petrology, and John Eiler asked insightful and probing questions.
 Joann Stock kept me on academic track, and her field trips were amazing for their content and depth.